 Photographing with a view camera on a busy interstate highway seemed ludicrous at the time, but after driving around I realized there was no alternative.
-Fortunately there was a place to get my car off the highway a few hundred feet away.
+Fortunately there was a place to get my car off the highway a few hundred feet away from where I needed to place my camera.
 I walked along the narrow ridge until I came to the center of the overlook.
 I had to fully extend the front leg of my tripod to accommodate the rapid drop off.